saudmayar1819-create/day47_customer_sales_analysis/README.md

 3. Tablet is the lowest-performing product, indicating weaker demand.
 4. Customers purchase multiple products, showing effective cross-selling.
 5. Revenue is highly dependent on a single customer and product, posing potential business risk.
+6. High-value customers should be targeted with loyalty programs to maximize long-term revenue.

 ---